RobertEichenseer/OpenAI.FileSearch/README.md

 ## Overview

-The OpenAI Assistants API File Search Tool is designed to empower assistants with the ability to access and retrieve information from ***uploaded files*** seamlessly without further preparation like embedding.
+The OpenAI Assistants API File Search Tool is designed to empower assistants with the ability to access and retrieve information from ***uploaded files*** seamlessly without further preparation like embedding, chunking etc. Those documents can be added to ground completion requests.

-It augments the Assistant with knowledge from outside its model.
+It augments the Assistant with knowledge from outside its model and allows dynamically providing information in documents on the fly.

-Multiple different document types like *.docx, *.pptx, *.txt, *.pdf, *.md etc. can be uploaded without the need of further preparation like embedding, chunking etc. Those documents will be added to ground completion requests to a LLM.
+Multiple different document types like *.docx, *.pptx, *.txt, *.pdf, *.md etc. are supported and can be easily uploaded.

 ![Overview](./media/img/overview.png)

-Files can be easily uploaded and added to e.g. Threads, Assistants, or Runs.
 This allows for add-hoc and temporary provided information to a specific LLM completion.

 ## Repo Content